DrCopyPaste/RoutinR/Readme.md

 - wrap all (core or service calling) client code with exception handling
 - Test "Equals"/"GetHashCode" ?

-- ?allow apiprofile without job templates (in case jobs are created afterwards?)?
+- ?allow apiprofile without job templates (in case jobs are created afterwards?)? => WHAT IF ALL JOBS GET DELETED that a profile references???
 - form field validation

 - is it dangerous to override Equals memorywise? should we use value types/ records/ structs?
+- concurrency tests for dataservices

 # Misc
 done 1.
-Application can toggle tracking time and not tracking time done 2.
+Application can toggle tracking time and not tracking time

+done 2.
 Starting and Stopping tracking time inserts those points in time to an internal collection (tuple<datetime, datetime> something)

-3. The internal collection of start- and stop-times can be exported (json, database, sth. else?)
+ui pending - services done 3.
+The internal collection of start- and stop-times can be exported (json, database, sth. else?)

 4. The internal collection of start- and stop-times can be persisted (database)

  Highlander-principle: there can only ever be one timer running
 - starting tracking time for a task-item stops tracking time for all other task-items,